-Gross income is the total amount of pay a person receives in their paycheck before any deductions or taxes are taken out.
-When looking at a pay stub, net income is what is shown after taxes and deductions.
-Net income is always less than the gross income amount, unless there are no deductions and the person is tax exempt.
-Gross income can also be referred to as pretax or before-tax income.
+Gross income refers to the total earnings a person receives before paying for taxes and other deductions.
+The amount that remains after taxes are deducted is called net income.
+When looking at a pay stub, net income is what’s shown after taxes and deductions.
+Net income is always lower than gross income unless the person is exempt from paying taxes and has no deductions.

 How gross income works

 Gross income typically comes from a paycheck, which can comprise a combination of hourly wages, salary, commission and bonuses.
 But gross income can come from other sources such as annuities, alimony, pension, capital gains, rental income, royalties and income from self-employment.
 These forms of income are often only partly subject to taxation.
 Other sources of gross income subject to taxation are: